ademboukabes/SocialMediaDiscord-Bot/README.md

-# MINI PROJECT: Social Media Tracker
+# MINI PROJECT : Social Media Tracker
 This project aims to create a bot that allows the user to connect to different Social Media platforms at Once. and be able to view and post from a simple discord Command .
 ## Main Components